flxdevlab/epimone-terminal/README.md

 # Epimone Terminal

-### The terminal that never loses your work.
+### The terminal that keeps running after you close the window.

 Close the window.
-Crash the app.
-Log out and come back tomorrow.
-Your shells are still running, right where you left them.
+Crash the GUI.
+Your shells keep running in the background, right where you left them, until you reattach.

 ![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)
 ![Made with C](https://img.shields.io/badge/Made%20with-C-555.svg)